NiloGregginz33/QMGRExperiments/README.md

 Insights into the Information Paradox: Can the results offer new insights into how black holes preserve information, consistent with unitarity?

-Methodology Here’s an overview of how the experiments are set up:
+Methodology Here's an overview of how the experiments are set up:

 System Initialization: